Skip to main content

 From one extreme to another

-You might expect Champion Golfers to have typically mounted a strong challenge in the preceding year’s Open, yet that has certainly not been the case since Padraig Harrington retained the Claret Jug in 2008.
+You might expect Champion Golfers to have typically mounted a strong challenge in the preceding year’s Open.
+Yet for a long period that was not the case, with Padraig Harrington retaining the Claret Jug in 2008, before a run of 11 Champion Golfers for whom the best finish the previous year was Jordan Spieth's 30th in 2016.

 Stewart Cink: Missed Cut